(as of march 2014)

 The aim of the partial revision of the Asylum Act is to streamline proceedings.

-Since it was adopted by the Federal Council on 26 May 2010, the proposal has undergone numerous changes and amendments in the parliamentary procedures.
+Since it was adopted by the Federal Council on 26 May 2010, the proposal has undergone numerous changes and amendments in the course of parliamentary proceedings.
 As the designated first committee, the PIC-S requested the Federal Department of Justice and Police (FDJP) to submit a report by the spring of 2011 indicating how asylum procedures could be streamlined across the board and not just in certain areas.
-In May 2011, the Committee acknowledged the FDJP’s report and decided to divide the proposal into two drafts.
-In Proposal 1, the Committee selected suggestions for solutions that can be implemented quickly from the original Federal Council dispatch and added the new requests listed in the Federal Council’s additional dispatch submitted to parliament on 23 September 2011.
+In May 2011, the committee acknowledged the FDJP’s report and decided to divide the proposal into two drafts.
+In Proposal 1, the committee selected suggestions for solutions that can be implemented quickly from the original Federal Council dispatch and added the new requests listed in the Federal Council’s additional dispatch submitted to parliament on 23 September 2011.
 In the 2011 winter session, the Council of States addressed the proposal and approved its committee’s requests.
-At the same time, the chamber decided to follow its PIC’s recommendation to return the original draft bill in its entirety as Proposal 2 to the Federal Council, with the instruction to propose a marked acceleration in asylum proceedings, in particular by expanding existing federal asylum centres and constructing new ones.
+At the same time, the chamber decided to follow the recommendation of its PIC to return the original draft bill in its entirety as Proposal 2 to the Federal Council, with the instruction to propose a marked acceleration in asylum proceedings, in particular by expanding existing federal asylum centres and constructing new ones.

 The most important outcome in the resolution of differences procedure regarding Proposal 1 was that the Council of States abandoned the provision whereby asylum seekers should only be provided with relief aid rather than social assistance.

-In the 2012 winter session, the Councils resolved the remaining differences and passed Proposal 1 in its final vote.
-After no referendum was requested against this proposal, the Federal Council is expected to bring the new provisions into force in the first quarter of 2014.
+In the winter session of 2012, the Councils resolved the remaining differences and passed Proposal 1 in its final vote.
+After no referendum was requested against this proposal, the Federal Council brought the new provisions into force with effect from 1 February 2014.

 10.403 n Parl.init.
 New system of support for the press

 For several years now the PIC-N has been addressing the question of support for the press.
-This committee drew up the proposal that led to a system of indirect support for the press through preferential postal rates (06.425 n Parl. init.
+As such it drew up the proposal that led to a system of indirect support for the press through preferential postal rates (06.425 n Parl. init.
 Supporting the press through subsidies for distribution costs).
-As part of the total revision of the Postal Services Act (09.049 n), the Committee succeeded in securing the unlimited extension of these reduced postal rates, contrary to the Federal Council’s wishes.
+As part of the total revision of the Postal Services Act (09.049 n), the committee succeeded in securing the unlimited extension of these reduced postal rates, contrary to the Federal Council’s wishes.

 Former Federal Councillors.
 Waiting period before taking up further employment

-In recent times, whenever a former Federal Councillor has taken up a paid post after leaving office it has made the news.
-Both PICs felt that something needed to be done in this respect and on 31 March and 27 June 2011 respectively agreed to address two parliamentary initiatives from members of the National Council.
-Both initiatives call for a certain period to be respected before former Federal Councillors take up paid positions in the private sector (10.511 n Parl. init.
+Whenever a former Federal Councillor has taken up a paid post after leaving office in recent years, it has attracted a good deal of attention.
+Both PICs felt that something needed to be done in this respect and on 31 March and 27 June 2011 respectively, they agreed to address two parliamentary initiatives from members of the National Council.
+Both initiatives call for a waiting period to be respected before former Federal Councillors take up paid positions in the private sector (10.511 n Parl. init.
 Binder.
 Waiting period for mandates and posts for former Federal Councillors, and 10.517 n Parl. init.
 Leutenegger Oberholzer.
 Restrictions on mandates for former Federal Councillors).
 On 3 May 2013 the PIC-N submitted a proposal to its council that would impose a waiting period on both former Federal Councillors and former senior managers in the federal administration before they take up certain positions in the private sector.
 On 18 September 2013, however, the National Council voted in favour of imposing such a waiting period on former federal councillors only.
-The Council of States is expected to give an opinion on the proposal in the 2014 spring session.
+On 3 March 2014, the Council of States took the decision not to enter into debate on the proposal.

 11.022 n Civil Rights Act.
 Total revision

-The aim of the Federal Council’s proposal is to ensure that in future only successfully integrated foreign nationals are granted Swiss citizenship and to harmonise the deadlines and procedures handled very differently from canton to canton.
+The aim of the Federal Council’s proposal is to ensure that in future only successfully integrated foreign nationals are granted Swiss citizenship and that deadlines and procedures, which vary greatly from canton to canton, be harmonised.

 The National Council, as the first chamber to address the issue, tightened restrictions on several important points of the draft bill at the request of its PIC.
 Accordingly, foreign nationals wishing to apply for citizenship should hold a permanent residence permit, be able to demonstrate that they have been resident in Switzerland for 10 years and have adequate written and spoken communication skills in one of Switzerland’s national languages as proof of their successful integration.
-The number of years an applicant has spent in Switzerland with a residence document granting temporary admission should no longer count towards the duration of residence.
+The number of years an applicant has spent in Switzerland with a temporary residence permit should no longer count towards the duration of residence.

 At the request of its PIC, the Council of States largely approved the Federal Council’s suggestions in the 2013 autumn session.
 A duration of residence of eight years should be sufficient and applicants must be able to communicate well in one of the national languages to get by in everyday life.
 As proposed by the Federal Council, the number of years that a young person lives in Switzerland between the ages of 10 and 20 should count double.
 Similar to the Federal Council, the Council of States also wants the number of years of residence with the status of temporary admission to be considered.

 After the first resolution of differences by the National Council on 26 November 2013, there were still notable differences with the Council of States.
-The National Council responded to its committee’s request and stood by its decisions regarding a ten-year duration of residence and the need for applicants to master a national language orally and in writing.
-As regards counting the period of years that young people have lived in Switzerland double, it offers the Council of States the compromise of changing the age range during which the period of years that young people have lived in Switzerland counts as double to 5 to 15.
+At the request of its committee, the National Council stood by its decisions regarding a ten-year period of residence and the need for applicants to have command of a national language orally and in writing.
+On the question of allowing the number of years that young people have lived in Switzerland to count double, it offered the Council of States a compromise.
+The ages between which this system should be allowed should be lowered to between the ages of 5 and 15 (as opposed to between the ages of 10 and 20 at present).

 11.446 s Pa.Iv.
 Act on Swiss Abroad proposal

-At the beginning of 2012, both PICs addressed this parliamentary initiative submitted by Filippo Lombardi, member of the Council of States.
+AAt the beginning of 2012, both PICs addressed a parliamentary initiative submitted by Filippo Lombardi, member of the Council of States.
 The PIC-S submitted an initial draft proposal for consultation on 13 May 2013.
-After taking account of the largely positive feedback from the consultation procedure and after making its own amendments to the draft proposal, the PIC-S is expected to submit the draft proposal to its council for the 2014 spring session.
+After taking account of the largely positive feedback from the consultation procedure and after making its own amendments to the draft proposal, the PIC-S submitted the draft proposal to its council on 27 January 2014, which will be tabled in the spring session of 2014.

 12.069 n Power to conclude international treaties.
 Provisional application and treaties of limited scope